itsdfish/SequentialSamplingModels.jl/docs/src/wald_mixture.md

 ```
 ### Wald Constructor

-Now that values have been asigned to the parameters, we will pass them to `LNR` to generate the model object.
+Now that values have been asigned to the parameters, we will pass them to `WaldMixture` to generate the model object.

 ```@example wald_mixture
 dist = WaldMixture(ν, σ, α, θ)